jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.18 StreamLinkSlope

-Estimates the average slope of each link (or tributary) in a stream network.
+Estimates the average slope of each link (or tributary) in a stream network..

 *Parameters*: